yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2019/03/14/the_case_against_good_people.md

 Hence, some of the bitter lessons that too few people learn in time come into
 view:

 - **There are no absolutes**: When it comes to any science, particlarly the social sciences, hypotheses are never perfectly true.
 In fact, it only takes one case disproving it to collapse the whole model.
 And even if they are partially true, that truth may change over time.
 If you have healthcare, you might not be covered for a given condition due to a clause you passed over.
-    And if you have healthcare passed in law, that doesn't mean the government will execute well in providing it, maliciously or otherwise. *You can't build certainties on uncertainties*.
+  And if you have healthcare passed in law, that doesn't mean the government will execute well in providing it, maliciously or otherwise. _You can't build certainties on uncertainties_.
 Oftentimes, "good people" do just this.

 - **What is given, can be taken away**: If your safety, health, or wealth exists at the mercy of somebody else, and they decide that the status quo no longer benefits them, you're not safe, healthy, or wealthy anymore.
-"Good people" will assume that because they had the power to demand and receive such services before, they will continue to receive such services *ad infinitum* without further demanding it.
+"Good people" will assume that because they had the power to demand and receive such services before, they will continue to receive such services _ad infinitum_ without further demanding it.

 In short, "good people" build very low congruency between "their problems" and "their fault".
 It results in mindsets of helplessness, resentment, and suffering.
 Life in such a world is no fun.
 It's toxic, embarrassing, and unproductive.

-__________
+---

 So, as long as the wolves live amongst us, what are some things you can do?

 - **Consistently pay for high-quality information**: You can only really trust what you pay, and information is the most easily corruptible resource, since your judgments may vary widely on how much of the full truth it contains.
 If you pay your sources, they're incentivized to not lose out on your business/income in the future, and (ideally) provide competitive services, meaning at least against smaller-sized players, any dearth of information will impact everybody and not just you.
 What you do not know about, you cannot protect against.

 - **Accept liberally and emit conservatively**: Be able to accept a wide breadth of opinions and actions without resorting to breaking the rules.
 Do not give people a reason to single you out and target you, unless you desire to die on a particular hill (which may be important).

 - **Practice proportional response to threats**: Power cannot exist where it is not practiced or demonstrated, and will disappear if it is not exercised;
-    this is the same principle of "if you can and you don't, can you really *can*?".
+  this is the same principle of "if you can and you don't, can you really _can_?".
 Yet power also disappears if it is used too often or too harshly;
   since most sources of power are derived, they require replenishment from other centers of power, which is often slow and not guaranteed.
 In this situation, harbor your resources, pay attention to and evaluate threats on a continual basis, and be wary of dying on any particular hill.
 Proportional response is one of the strategems used to execute this plan; prevent threat escalation and multiplication, divert and dissuade potential threats away from attacking you, and grant you time to formulate your next play vs. acting on a series of knee-jerk reactions that may cost you greatly.

-__________
+---

 I know off the bat that most people won't see this post, or hear any of this kind of advice from anybody.
-And you know what? *That's ok*.
+And you know what? _That's ok_.
 In fact, maybe better than okay; a world where everybody lives in their own castle is not too much fun either, and accepting this bleak reality as the only possible due to the limits of each person are fallacial, as a better world from all our efforts